List of WWE Tag Team Champions

-The WWE SmackDown Tag Team Championship is a professional wrestling world tag team championship contested in WWE on the SmackDown brand.
-Unveiled on the August 23, 2016 episode of SmackDown, it was created to be the counterpart title to the then-WWE Tag Team Championship, which became exclusive to Raw as a result of the 2016 WWE draft and was subsequently renamed to Raw Tag Team Championship.
+The WWE Tag Team Championship is a professional wrestling world tag team championship contested in WWE on the SmackDown brand.
+Unveiled on the August 23, 2016, episode of SmackDown as the SmackDown Tag Team Championship, it was created to be the counterpart title to the then-WWE Tag Team Championship, which became exclusive to Raw as a result of the 2016 WWE draft and was subsequently renamed to Raw Tag Team Championship.
+Beginning in May 2022, the Raw and SmackDown titles were held and defended together as the Undisputed WWE Tag Team Championship until they were split at WrestleMania XL in April 2024.
+After their split, the Raw title was renamed as World Tag Team Championship while the SmackDown title became the WWE Tag Team Championship.

 The championship is generally contested in professional wrestling matches, in which participants execute scripted finishes rather than contend in direct competition.
 The inaugural champions were Heath Slater and Rhyno, who won the title in a tournament final at Backlash on September 11, 2016.
-The Usos (Jey Uso and Jimmy Uso) are the current champions in their fifth reign, both as a team and individually.
-They defeated Rey and Dominik Mysterio on July 18, 2021 during the Money in the Bank Kickoff pre-show.
-After winning the Raw Tag Team Championship on the May 20, 2022, episode ofSmackDown, The Usos are recognized as the Undisputed WWE Tag Team Champions.
+The current champions are The Wyatt Sicks (Dexter Lumis and Joe Gacy), who are in their first reign, both as a team and individually.
+They defeated The Street Profits (Angelo Dawkins and Montez Ford) on the July 11, 2025, episode of SmackDown in Nashville, Tennessee.